Estimates for Building Work

-Building work (alterations, extensions, refurbishment, renovation etc) is priced by professional quantity surveyors in a way which reflects the degree of difficulty and cost effectiveness of each operation.
+Building work, on a commercial scale (alterations, extensions, refurbishment, renovation etc.) is priced by professional Quantity Surveyors in a way which reflects the degree of difficulty and cost effectiveness of each operation.

 The importance of using the NRM is that it takes into account the variation in cost of large jobs as opposed to small jobs.
 This ensures, when pricing jobs, everyone should be on a level playing field and prices from different builders or construction firms should be fairly transparent.

-An example of this might be: If a plasterer is called to plaster a wall which has a patio door and window in it, it will take much longer than the same wall if it were blank.
+An example of this might be: If a plasterer is called to plaster a wall which has a patio door and window in it, it will take much longer than the same wall if it were without any openings.

 The amount of plaster he uses will be roughly the same because of the reveals (sides and top) of the window and door.
 Even if it were less, he could not buy half a bag of plaster so he would have to charge for a full bag anyway.